wkencel/SVGChart-ContextAPI-Typescript/README.md

 # BasicChart-Typescript-ContextAPI
 A basic create-react-app template that I modeled a sample chart with dummy data to show how charting interacts with typescript and context API.

+To run, just use npm install and npm run start